Stable formulas in ordered structures: Introduction

-Proposition~\ref{prop:introduction} is not sufficient for the purpose of classifying stables over $T$ as it says nothing when $\dim\varphi(\sM)< |x|+|y|$.
-We say that $\phi(x;y)$ is {\bf equational} if $\varphi(x;y)$ is equivalent over $T$ to a Boolean combination of atomic $L(M)$-formulas which do not contain $<$.
-Equational formulas form another natural class of stables formulas.
-It is possible to have $\phi(x;y)$ equational with $\dim\varphi(\sM)< |x|+|y|$.
-If we consider a conjunction of a rectangular formula and an equational formula we still obtain a stable formula.
-Formulas of this form are called {\bf special stable}.
+Proposition~\ref{prop:introduction} is not sufficient for the purpose of classifying stable formulas in $T$ as it says nothing when $\dim\varphi(\sM)< |x|+|y|$.
+We say that $\varphi(x;y)$ is {\bf order-free} if $\varphi(x;y)$ is equivalent over $T$ to quantifier-free $L(M)$-formulas which do not contain $<$.
+Order-free formulas form another natural class of stables formulas.
+It is possible to have $\varphi(x;y)$ order-free with $\dim\varphi(\sM)< |x|+|y|$.
+If we consider a conjunction of a rectangular formula and an order-free formula, we still obtain a stable formula.
+Formulas of this form are said to be {\bf special stable}.
 A natural guess would be that every stable $L(M)$-formula is equivalent over $T$ to a finite union of special stable formulas.
 In Theorem \ref{thm:DLO.DOAG.main}, we show this is the case when the theory under consideration is either the theory of Dense Linear Orders without Endpoints or the theory of Divisible Ordered Abelian Groups:

-\begin{theorem} Suppose $T$ is either $\mathrm{DLO}$ or $\mathrm{DOAG}$ and $\phi(x;y)$ is stable.
-Then $\phi(x;y)$ is equivalent over $T$ to a disjunction of special stable $L(M)$-formulas. \end{theorem} We expect that a result in this line can be obtained for more general linear orderings and linearly ordered abelian groups.
+\begin{theorem} Suppose $T$ is either $\mathrm{DLO}$ or $\mathrm{DOAG}$ and $\varphi(x;y)$ is stable.
+Then $\varphi(x;y)$ is equivalent over $T$ to a disjunction of special stable $L(M)$-formulas. \end{theorem} We expect that a result in this line can be obtained for more general linear orderings in $L=\{<\}$ and linearly ordered abelian groups in $L=\{<, +, 0\}$.
 However, we do not address this question in this paper.

 Now, let us move to theory of Real Closed Fields and start with the following example, where we can see that the above description breaks down.

 \begin{example} In the next figure, the part of the curve on the left above the dashed line is defined by the system of equations and inequalities on the right: